jotyGill/privacy-fighter/README.md

 ### Installed/Configured Tools and Their Benefits.
 This script installs and configures the following tools.
 A huge thanks to all the brilliant people behind these tools that have spent so much time and energy into making the world a better place.

-0. [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/): Developed by the non profit organization Mozilla, driving browser technologies and the only viable competitor of Chrome (by Google).
-Nothing like this would be possible without Firefox.
+0. [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/): Nothing like this would be possible without Firefox.
 "Firefox Containers" (Heavily utilised in this setup) is Mozilla's revolutionary approach to isolate online identities by containing cookies and local storage in multiple separate containers, allowing us to use the web with multiple identities or accounts simultaneously.

 1. [ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js/) is used to modify more than a hundred Firefox preferences in order to improve privacy protection and reduce fingerprintablity.
 A notable preference being "privacy.resistFingerprinting", from the Tor Uplift project, which is bringing Tor's fingerprint resisting techniques into Firefox.